*Video Note: There are currently no locks on the dumpsters.*

 What is Organics Recycling?

-Organics recycling, or composting, allows residents to recycle a variety of organic waste materials into nutrient-rich, useful soil, instead of sending it to a landfill.
+Organics recycling, or composting, allows residents to recycle a variety of organic materials into nutrient-rich, useful soil, instead of sending it to a landfill.
 Organics recycling is done at a special industrial composting facility.

 What are organics?